in3rsha/bitcoin-utxo-dump/README.md

 $ bitcoin-utxo-dump -v
 ```

-The results will be written to the file `utxodump.csv` in the current directory (where you're running the program from), but you can choose your own filename with the `-o` option:
+The results will be written to the file `utxodump.csv` in the current directory (where you're running the program from).
+You can choose your own filename with the `-o` option:

 ```
 $ bitcoin-utxo-dump -o ~/Desktop/utxodump.txt